kartikey-07/portfolio/README.md

 # Kartikey Singh — Portfolio Website

-A dynamic, VS Code-inspired portfolio website for Kartikey Singh, an AI/ML Engineer & Full-Stack Developer.
+A dynamic, VS Code-inspired portfolio website for Kartikey Singh, an AI/ML Engineer & Back-end Developer.
 The site features a 2D glassmorphism UI, a file explorer navigation system, smooth scroll-triggered section transitions, and a 3D rotating carousel for certifications.

 ## Features